 10.13 A range of other meetings within an ICC should be noted as they will require room allocations.
-In addition to the technical programme, it is expected that a) each Commission and Working Group of ICA will hold a 'business meeting' which should normally occupy a session (from one to three hours) in the programme: these should be timetabled and offered to the Chair of each Commission or Working Group; b) the meetings organised by ICA EC - the National and Regional Mapping Organisations session (Section 3.12), a meeting with all national delegates (Section 3.12), a meeting with all Commission and Working Group Chairs (Section 3.12), and a meeting for students and young people (which could take the form of, or include, a 'software install party') - will all require rooms.
-The scheduling of these meetings within the timetable should be organised with discussion with the Secretary-General. c) It is ICA's wish that the role of affiliate members and commercial exhibitors in the Technical Trade Show be recognised.
-A 'Vendor's Breakfast' will be held at the site of the Technical Trade Show, early in the conference.
-This will be at ICA's expense but will involve a room booking and supply of a small buffet breakfast.
+In addition to the technical programme, it is expected that a) each Commission and Working Group of ICA will hold a 'business meeting' which should normally occupy a session (from one to three hours) in the programme: these should be timetabled and offered to the Chair of each Commission or Working Group; b) the meetings organised by ICA EC - the National and Regional Mapping Organisations session (Section 3.12), a meeting with all national delegates (Section 3.12), a meeting with all Commission and Working Group Chairs (Section 3.12), and a meeting for students and

-- 10.14 It is recommended that the poster sessions and all other presentations by young and student contributors be scheduled early in the conference so that they can feel involved in the conference from the beginning and see their work noted early to allow for subsequent discussion with other conference participants later. - 10.15 It is now common for Commissions and Working Groups to meet for a short pre-conference workshop in a venue close to the site of the main conference.
+- young people (which could take the form of, or include, a 'software install party') will all require rooms.
+The scheduling of these meetings within the timetable should be organised with discussion with the Secretary-General. c) It is ICA's wish that the role of affiliate members and commercial exhibitors in the Technical Exhibition be recognised.
+Technical Exhibition - 10.14 It is recommended that the poster sessions and all other presentations by young and student contributors be scheduled early in the conference so that they can feel involved in the conference from the beginning and see their work noted early to allow for subsequent discussion with other conference participants later. - 10.15 It is now common for Commissions and Working Groups to meet for a short pre-conference workshop in a venue close to the site of the main conference.
 Such meetings have value in setting the scene for the Commission or Working Group contribution to the main ICC.
 It is expected that the LOC will be able to assist the Commissions and Working Groups to set up such a meeting by recommending a location (usually a university site) and a 'contact' person.
-In return, Commission and Working Group chairs are expected to encourage workshop attendees to register for the full conference suitable sites may be reserved many years in advance.
-The venue must be capable of a minimum of 1500 seats for opening and plenary sessions with adequate area for registration.
-It must be possible to run at least 3 parallel sessions in suitably sized rooms.
-Up-to-date technical and audio-visual equipment and capable staff must be provided.
-It is important to consider access both for international travel, and to local infrastructure such as hotels and transport links.
+In return, Commission and Working Group chairs are expected to encourage workshop attendees to register for the full conference.